dbt-labs/docs.getdbt.com/website/docs/docs/guides/migration-guide/upgrading-to-0-19-0.md

 (You know who you are!)

 Related to change #3 above: The `results` context and `run_results.json` artifact include a new unstructured dictionary called `adapter_response`.
-This reflects structured information returned by the database after dbt runs the "main" query for a <Term id="model" />, seed, snapshot, etc.
+This reflects structured information returned by the database after dbt runs the "main" query for a model, seed, snapshot, etc.

 By default, this dict accepts keys such as `code` (`OK`, `SUCCESS`, `CREATE TABLE`, etc) and `rows_affected` (integer).
 You can add custom arguments to reflect information specific to your adapter.
 For instance, `dbt-bigquery` populates an additional argument, `bytes_processed`.